Ben Sasse: Midland Lutheran College

 Sasse was announced as the 15th president of Midland Lutheran College in October 2009.
 At 37, he was one of the youngest chief executives in American higher education when he took over leadership of the 128-year-old institution in spring 2010.
-Sasse's grandfather, Elmer Sasse, worked for Midland for 33 years, mainly as vice president of finance.
+Sasse's grandfather, Elmer Sasse, had worked for Midland as vice president of finance.
 The school was experiencing financial and academic difficulties; Sasse has been credited with "turn[ing] it around", rebranding "Midland Lutheran College" as Midland University, instituting new policies (including spot quizzes and class attendance), and "prodigious fundraising".

 Sasse was installed as president on December 10, 2010.
 When he was appointed, enrollment was at a historic low and the college was "on the verge of bankruptcy".
 During his tenure as president, enrollment grew from 590 to 1,300 students.
 When nearby Dana College was forced to close, Sasse hired much of its faculty and enabled most of its students to transfer to Midland.

 When Sasse announced his intention to run for U.S. Senate, he offered to resign his post at Midland Lutheran College.
 Instead, the board asked him to stay under a partial leave of absence; in October 2013, his employment contract was amended to reduce his pay.
 After winning the Republican primary election, Sasse announced that he would step down as president of Midland Lutheran College, effective December 31, 2014.